 Vitamin D supplements are available in two types: vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Both are also naturally occurring forms that are produced in the presence of the sun’s ultraviolet-B (UVB) rays, hence its nickname, “the sunshine vitamin”.
 Vitamin D production in the skin (through sun exposure) is the primary natural source of vitamin D, but many people have insufficient levels because they live in places where sunlight is limited in winter, or because they have limited sun exposure due to being inside much of the time.
 To get your daily vitamin D through sunlight, you need 10 - 15 minutes of direct sunlight daily, without wearing sunscreen.
 If you have dark skin, you likely need 2-3 times more time in the sun to make enough vitamin D.

 Few foods naturally contain vitamin D, though some foods are fortified with the vitamin.
 The best Vitamin D rich foods include:

 - Cod liver oil (take about one tablespoon daily)

 - Fortified milk and dairy products

-For most people, the best way to get enough vitamin D is taking a supplement because it is hard to eat enough through food or be consistently exposed to sunlight.
-The Recommended Dietary Allowance for adults is 600 IU daily and for adults > 70 years it is 800 IU daily.
+For most people, the best way to get enough vitamin D is by taking a supplement because it is hard to eat and absorb enough through food alone, or be consistently exposed to sunlight.
+The Recommended Dietary Allowance for adults is 600 IU daily and for adults > 70 years, it is 800 IU daily.